greinacker/dockerfiles/scheduled-backup/README.md

 - AWS_ACCESS_KEY (if using S3)
 - AWS_SECRET_KEY (if using S3)
 - DAILY_SCRIPT - script to be executed on a daily basis, starting in the working directory /work.
 Note this is the actual script, not a filename of a script.
+- CRON_EMAIL_RECIP - email address to send cron output to.
+If this is omitted, output will be logged and not emailed.
+- SMTP_SERVER - hostname of SMTP server to send mail to
+- MAIL_FROM_DOMAIN - domain name to send mail from

 Additional environment variables may be specified if they are needed for the daily script; for example, we may need to pass in a MYSQL_ROOT_PASSWORD or similar.
 If the script uses env variables, the $ must be $$ when used in a compose file.